-MORPC's contracting and pre-contracting steps are generally done on a decentralized basis by individual departments, though all contracts are reviewed by the MORPC Chief of Staff & Director of Operations.
+MORPC's contracting and pre-contracting steps are generally done on a decentralized basis by individual departments, though all contracts are reviewed by the MORPC Chief Operating Officer.
 MORPC's current contracting procedures, as adopted by the Commission, are contained and available in Appendix O. These are general requirements that apply agency-wide.

-The requirement is to include specific Title VI-related text in all MORPC requests for proposals (RFPs), requests for qualifications (RFQs) and contracts.
+The requirement is to include specific Title VI related text in all MORPC requests for proposals (RFPs), requests for qualifications (RFQs) and contracts.
 MORPC is required to include the following language in all RFPs or RFQs: